 They look like party trousers.
 OK, so they’re simple black on the outside, but inside the Back Beauty Passo Alto Heat Pant are lined with silver slabs of foil, or what Colombia calls Omni-heat technology.
 Dressed-up in out Sunday for the great outdoors, we headed out to Iceland in winter – where the temperatures never rose much above freezing – to give them a good test.

-The mid-rise waste initially felt a bit high, and the apparent foil lining was an early concern, but both worries proved unnecessary.
+The mid-rise waist initially felt a bit high, and the apparent foil lining was an early concern, but both worries proved unnecessary.
 Even on days when extra thermals were required underneath the fabrics didn’t seem to fight each other as you might expect and the mid-rise waist made the Women’s Black Beauty Passo Alto Heat Pants super warm around the hips and waist.

 With bonus wind chill and buckets of rain and snow in Iceland, the Back Beauty Passo Altos underwent a rigorous test.
-The outer soft-shell worked well as a wind cheater, and the thermally-protective backing cleverly allows the fabric to breath at the same time as helping to retain some much appreciated body heat.
+The outer soft-shell worked well as a windcheater, and the thermally-protective backing cleverly allows the fabric to breathe at the same time as helping to retain some much-appreciated body heat.
 Result!

-The Back Beauty Passo Altos feature zips in the bottom of the legs to allow either a boot cut style, or to remove them over boots, though we wouldn’t recommend the later unless the boots are clean-ish.
-The draw string hems with boot hook proved handy when walking in deep snow.
+The Back Beauty Passo Altos feature zips in the bottom of the legs to allow either a boot cut style, or to remove them over boots, though we wouldn’t recommend the latter unless the boots are clean-ish.
+The drawstring hems with boot hook proved handy when walking in deep snow.

-After a week’s wear the Back Beauty Passo Altos remained surprisingly clean looking.
-They repelled small amounts of water really well, not letting a drop through when caught a quick rain shower.
-The drips seemed to sit on the surface, in fact they only became properly wet when worn behind a waterfall (well, it is Iceland!), but they seemed to dry relatively quickly once back in a warm vehicle.
+After a week’s wear, the Back Beauty Passo Altos remained surprisingly clean-looking.
+They repelled small amounts of water really well, not letting a drop-through when caught a quick rain shower.
+The drips seemed to sit on the surface, in fact, the Black Beauty Columbia pants only became properly wet when worn behind a waterfall (well, it is Iceland!), but they seemed to dry relatively quickly once back in a warm vehicle.